 Each year, the flu vaccine effectiveness can vary – and it will depend on your age and other conditions and risk factors.
 It can also depend on the specific strains of influenza circulating in your community – the more closely they match the strains in the vaccine, the higher the effectiveness is expected to be.

 It takes between 5 – 6 months to manufacture a next year’s influenza vaccine.

-Each year the World Health Organisation (WHO), along with a specific team of collaborating researches, makes recommendations on which virus strains the influenza vaccine should cover for the following year.
+Each year the World Health Organisation (WHO), along with a specific team of collaborating researchers, makes recommendations on which virus strains the influenza vaccine should cover for the following year.
 Once the vaccine strains have been decided, WHO then prepare the virus for use in manufacturing the vaccine.
-Once the vaccine has been tested to ensure it will protect against the specified strain, is safe and grows in eggs, it is then tested one last time and then sent to vaccine manufactures for mass creation.
+Once the vaccine has been tested to ensure it will protect against the specified strain, is safe and grows in eggs, it is then tested one last time and then sent to vaccine manufacturers for mass creation.